ipython/ipyparallel/docs/source/details.rst

 execute and run
 ---------------

-For executing strings of Python code, :class:`DirectView` 's also provide an :meth:`execute` and a :meth:`run` method, which rather than take functions and arguments, take simple strings.
+For executing strings of Python code, :class:`DirectView`s also provide an :meth:`execute` and a :meth:`run` method, which rather than take functions and arguments, take Python strings.
-`execute` simply takes a string of Python code to execute, and sends it to the Engine(s). `run` is the same as `execute`, but for a *file*, rather than a string.
-It is simply a wrapper that does something very similar to ``execute(open(f).read())``.
+`execute` takes a string of Python code to execute, and sends it to the Engine(s). `run` is the same as `execute`, but for a *file* rather than a string.
+It is a wrapper that does something very similar to ``execute(open(f).read())``.

 .. note::